California State University, East Bay: Campus

 The school's main campus is located in Hayward, California on a plateau east of the Hayward fault that overlooks the southeast part of the city.
-CSUEB also has a campus in Concord, California in Contra Costa County, and a professional development center in Oakland.
-Continuing education programs are available at all three locations.
+CSUEB also has a branch in Concord, California in Contra Costa County, and a professional development center in Oakland.

 For 40 years, Warren Hall was CSUEB's signature building; the building was visible from cities throughout the San Francisco Bay Area and served as a landmark for Hayward and the surrounding Eastern San Francisco Bay Area.
 Warren Hall was rated the least earthquake-safe building in the California State University system by the CSU Seismic Review Board.
 In January 2013 the CSU Board of Trustees authorized $50 million to demolish the former administrative building and replace it with a new structure.
 Warren Hall was demolished by implosion on August 17, 2013.
 Construction for the new 67,000 square foot-building began in November 2013, and doors opened in December 2015 on the completed structure.

 California State University, East Bay is also known for its Solar Energy Project.
 Solar panels were installed on four campus rooftops and are used to generate supplemental power during peak periods and is one of the largest photovoltaic systems in Northern California.
-Since its completion in 2004 the university has received recognition on a regional and national level for the project; those include: